Linsen-gao-457/Learning-Code/ToolNotes/Conda Handbook.md

 source ~/.bashrc
 ```

-# Build everything from scratch using anaconda
+# Building everything from scratch using anaconda

 This section will introduce how to set enviroment from scratch without depending on **ComputeCanada(CC)**: